ionic-team/stencil-site/src/docs/documentation-generation/docs-readme.md

 stencil build --docs
 ```

-This will cause the Stencil compiler to perform a one-time generation of README
+This will cause the Stencil compiler to perform a one-time generation of README files.

-files using the [`docs-readme`](https://stenciljs.com/docs/docs-readme) output target.
+## Customization

-## Adding Custom Markdown to Auto-Generated Files
+### Adding Custom Markdown to Auto-Generated Files

 Once you've generated a `readme.md` file you can customize it with your own markdown content.
 Simply add your own markdown above the comment that reads: `<!-- Auto Generated Below -->`.

+## Configuration

-## Custom Footer
+### Custom Footer

 Removing or customizing the footer can be done by adding a `footer` property to the output target.
 Markdown can be used to enhance the footer if needed.